ADACS-Australia/reasearch_project_management_training/_episodes/07-paper_collaboration.md

 ![overleaf_sync](../fig/overleaf_sync.png)

 Then write a commit message.
+Note that GitHub will not know which user created this commit so always include your name in the commit.

 ![overleaf_push](../fig/overleaf_push.png)